genx-build/genx-workshop/README.md

 ![main poster](./images/main.jpg)

-## morning workshop
+## Morning workshop

 [content]

-## afternoon workshop(14-17)
+## Afternoon workshop(14-17)

 In this engaging afternoon session (14:00 - 17:00), we will delve into the captivating realm of generative artificial intelligence (AI) and uncover how computers can autonomously create diverse content.

 All codes that exist within branches starting with 'ws2/' are located.
 To watch the video, please visit the following [link](wwww.sth.com)